getodk/docs/docs/collect-offline-maps.rst

 If all devices have access to Google Drive, you can share the MBTiles files from Google Drive.
 When devices are online, they will be able to select Google Drive from the file picker when they import layers to Collect.
 This will download and import the files directly.
 Depending on the devices that you use, you may be able to use a similar process for OneDrive, Dropbox, and other file sharing services.

-If all of the devices using Collect will be in the same location, consider sharing the file(s) with `Quick Share <https://support.google.com/android/answer/9286773?hl=en>`_, especially if they are large.
+If all of the devices using Collect will be in the same location, consider sharing the file(s) device-to-device with `Quick Share <https://support.google.com/android/answer/9286773?hl=en>`_, especially if they are large.
 For example, during a training, you can share the file with one trainee and then ask them to share the file(s) on to the next person and so on.

 If your Collect users are remote and don't have access to file sharing services, you can send them a direct link to a file or the file itself via WhatsApp, email, etc. They will then save the file to their Downloads and import it from Collect.